Kerberos9/pokemon-types/README.md

 ## Planned features

-- Pokémon selector, so you can just put the name of the pokémon and it will fill the types
+- ~~Pokémon selector, so you can just put the name of the pokémon and it will fill the types~~ ✅

 ## Other